 SCCA was created to:

-- Conduct integrated outpatient and inpatient clinical cancer services at the Hutchinson Center, University of Washington Medical Center (one of the two hospitals under the UW Medicine umbrella), and Seattle Children’s
+- Conduct integrated outpatient and inpatient clinical cancer services at the Hutch, University of Washington Medical Center (one of the two hospitals under the UW Medicine umbrella), and Seattle Children’s

-- Operate as a multidisciplinary outpatient cancer clinic on the Hutchinson Center campus
+- Operate as a multidisciplinary outpatient cancer clinic on the Hutch campus

 - Develop and maintain affiliations with local, regional, and national cancer research groups and cancer care providers

-SCCA is governed as a nonprofit corporation, with joint and equal representation of the Hutchinson Center, UW Medicine, and Seattle Children’s, and with a separate board of trustees with equal membership from each institution.
-Dr. Fred Appelbaum, director of the Hutchinson Center Clinical Research Division, is the executive director and president of SCCA.
+SCCA is governed as a nonprofit corporation, with joint and equal representation of the Hutch, UW Medicine, and Seattle Children’s, and with a separate board of trustees with equal membership from each institution.
+Dr. Fred Appelbaum, director of the Hutch Clinical Research Division, is the executive director and president of SCCA.
 Norm Hubbard is the executive vice president of SCCA.
 Dr. Marc Stewart is the medical director and vice president for SCCA.

 Clinical Practice Sites